atxwig/wigbot/README.md

 - runtime.txt = Specifies the current version of Python

 - wig.py = File that currently holds all bot code
+- Roles.py = File that holds all commands pertaining to roles

 ## Deployment
 As stated above, any push to the `master` branch will automatically deploy to Heroku and update the bot live.
 If something goes wrong, the error will be in the Heroku client.